eRegister/mfe-components/README.md

-# Microfrontend Reference repository for Bahmni
+# Microfrontend Reference Components for eRegister

 A react micro-frontend to be loaded by Bahmni frontend for your module